CloudBindle/bindle/README.md

 Bindle is a wrapper around [Vagrant](http://www.vagrantup.com/) and [Ansible](http://www.ansible.com/) for launching single node and clustered VMs on VirtualBox, Vcloud, AWS, and OpenStack.

 Vagrant itself is used to launch the VMs while Ansible is used to provision them.
+Although Ansible is able to spin up VM's as well, it is not able to spin up machines on all platfroms.
+In particular Vagrant is able to work with vCloud where Ansible is not.

 Variables are passed from bindles configuration files ( located: ~/.bindle) to Ansible through a JSON file for each VM.